AmStatic/hello-world/README.md

 # hello-world
 My name is AmStatic, I studied to be a programmer in 1986-1989 but since then I have not written a single line of code...
 Yes the horror...
-I went over to the Dark side call Infrastructure.
+I went over to the DarkSide call Infrastructure.

 I attended Build 202 0nline, and this has reignited in me the love for coding.